Galactic Nebula NGC 1985

 History

-The NGC 1985 nebula was discovered on 13 November 1790 by the German-British astronomer Wilhelm Herschel.
+The NGC 1985 nebula was discovered on 13 November 1790 by the German-British astronomer William Herschel.
 [196] John L. E. Dreyer described it in his 1888 «New General Catalogue of Nebulae and Clusters of Stars» as follows: «considerably faint, small, round, rather suddenly brighter center.» [313] In the «Catalogue of Galactic Planetary Nebulae» published in 1967, the two Czech astronomers Luboš Perek and Luboš Kohoutek still considered NGC 1985 to be a planetary nebula and gave it the designation PK 176+0.1.
 This error has been corrected in the 2001 new edition.
 [146]

 Physical Properties